 Bedtimes will vary from day to day and from baby to baby, but the standard bedtime for 4 month old tends be between 6pm and 9pm.

 Be aware of the awake time from the last nap of the day, especially if the last nap of the day was more of a cat nap (15-30 minutes), and don’t be afraid to use an earlier bedtime to avoid overtiredness.

 Although you may think that a longer awake window before bed might encourage your baby to sleep for a longer period overnight, it can have the opposite effect with some babies, especially during the 4 month sleep “regression”.

 Overtired babies will often wake after the first cycle of their night sleep – around 45 minutes after you put them down – and it can be difficult to settle to sleep again at this time.

 How long can a 4-month-old sleep at night?

-Overnight sleep for a 4-month-old is usually about 10-11 hours, which will commonly be interrupted by one or two feeds (breast or bottle).
+Overnight sleep for a 4-month-old is usually about 10 to 11 hours, which will commonly be interrupted by two or three feeds, sometimes more (breast or bottle).

 If your baby is gaining weight and feeding well throughout the day, there is no need to be concerned if your baby is sleeping through the night.